 I'm selling my car.
 Do I get to keep the tag?

 Maybe.
 In Alabama, for most vehicles and tags, your license plate will transfer from one car to another.
 Contact your tag and title office to ask about your specific situation.
-For helpful information about selling your vehicle, be sure to visit DMV.org's Buying and Selling How-To section.
+For helpful information about selling your vehicle, be sure to visit our Buying and Selling Guide.

 I've been looking at some imports.
 How do I buy a vehicle from another country and bring it here?